JannieBunny/Arduino/README.md

 ### TODO

-1. Clean up custom libs
-2. Move MQTT calls from main to libs
+1. Move MQTT calls from main to libs
-3. Split webserver lib into API and actual Webserver parts
-4. Create BME280 lib and merge it with sparkfun lib

 Ughhh so much to do...